 (12) Copies of all educational degrees, diplomas or equivalency certificates.

-(13) Copies showing proof of current automobile insurance, if the staff member will be utilizing his or her own vehicle when transporting children.
+(13) Copies showing proof of a valid driver's license and current automobile insurance, if the staff member will be utilizing his or her own vehicle when transporting children.

 (P) Personnel files for each employee shall be maintained for at least five years after the date of employment ends.